yoti-arvind/webdriverioPOC/README.md

 1. Log-in into Gmail with your account
 2. Navigate to https://security.google.com/settings/security/apppasswords
 3. In 'select app' choose 'custom', give it an arbitrary name and press generate
 4. It will give you 16 chars token.

+Jenkin Git integration